-CHAPTER TWO

-LITERATURE REVIEW
+CHAPTER TWO LITERATURE REVIEW

-This section reviews the existing literature by major authors that are acknowledged and tries to bring out information on the deaf/hearing impaired disability to contribute to an understanding of what the research is all about.
+The researcher has been able to review the existing literature by major authors that are acknowledged and tries to bring out information on the deaf/hearing impaired disability to contribute to an understanding of what the research is all about, various problems and challenges facing the deaf are also reviewed and the inclusive setting of education is also assessed and explained in detail in order to contribute to a clear flow of the research.

-2.1 The Hearing impaired
+2.1 Deaf/Hearing impaired

-Webster's Dictionary (1998) defines a deaf person is a person who is deprived of the power of hearing.
+A deaf person is a person who is deprived of the power of hearing (Websters Dictionary, 1998.
 However according to Helen Keller National Center For Deaf And Blind (2006), a deaf person is that who has a chronic hearing impairment so severe that most speech cannot be understood with optimum amplification, or a progressive hearing loss having a prognosis leading to this condition; and for whom the impairment causes extreme difficulty in attaining independence in daily life activities, achieving psychosocial adjustment, or obtaining a vocation;